2006 CONCACAF Women's Gold Cup

 The 2006 CONCACAF Women's Gold Cup was the seventh edition of the CONCACAF Women's Gold Cup, and also acted as a qualifier tournament for the 2007 FIFA Women's World Cup.
-The final tournament took place in the United States between 19 and 27 November 2006.
+The final tournament took place in the United States between November 19 and 27, 2006.
 The United States and Canada received byes into the semi-finals of the tournament after contesting the final of the 2002 Gold Cup, while four other spots were determined through regional qualification.

-The United States won the competition with Canada the runner-up.
+The United States won the competition with Canada, as the runner-up.
 Both teams automatically qualified for the 2007 Women's World Cup, while third place Mexico lost to AFC fourth-place finisher Japan in a play-off for a spot.